Cuisine

 Boutridia is a traditional Algerian dish made with lamb, vegetables, and a variety of spices.
 It is a hearty and flavorful dish that is perfect for a cold winter day.

-Chakhchoukha is a traditional Algerian dish made with lamb, vegetables, and a special type of pasta.
-It is a hearty and flavorful meal that is perfect for special occasions.
+Loubia is a traditional dish from North Africa that is made with white beans and a variety of spices.
+It is a hearty and flavorful dish that is perfect for cold weather.

 Algerian cuisine recipes Browse all »